nicholaswmin/fsm/README.md

 Transition methods allow transitioning from one `state` to another, if allowed under the `current state`.

-They are automatically created and named after the provided transitions, which renders an expressive & domain-specific API.
+They are created and named after the provided transitions, which renders an expressive & domain-specific API.

 For example: